About Me

 I also knew I wanted to offer something different, which is why I chose a dog who was specifically trained to support this work.
 These threads come together at Seeking Sunrise, where I integrate relational talk and experiential therapy with nature based approaches such as walk and talk sessions, kayak sessions, and animal-assisted sessions with Parker, my sweet and very committed therapy dog.
 Many people find that movement and time in nature help them feel less overwhelmed and more able to open up at their own pace.

-You do not need to have the right words or the perfect starting point.
-You can come exactly as you are.
-My hope is to offer a space that feels safe, grounded, and real, where you feel understood, supported, and welcomed in your full humanity.
+You don’t need the right words or a perfect starting point.
+You can show up exactly as you are.
+My hope is to offer a space that feels grounded and real, where you can be honest, feel supported, and be met fully in your humanity.

-• I strive not to be the clipboard and “I have the solutions to all your problems” kind of therapist.
-I show up with presence, curiosity, and honesty, and usually with dog fur on my pants because, honestly, that is just my life.
-I work from a trauma informed and relational lens, which means we move at your pace, but with intention.
-I am here to hold space gently, ask honest questions, and walk beside you with heart, not ahead of you.
+• I’m not the clipboard, “I have all the answers” kind of therapist.
+I show up as a real person, with presence, curiosity, and honesty, and usually with dog fur on my pants because well that’s just my life.
+I work from a trauma-informed and relational lens, which means we move at your pace, but with intention.
+I’m here to ask honest questions, stay with you in the hard moments, and walk alongside you rather than ahead of you.

-I draw from approaches like Parts Work, ACT, Narrative Therapy, CBT, EFT, and attachment based practices.
-These tools matter, but the real work happens in relationship, in safety, and in showing up even when everything feels messy as hell.
+I draw from approaches like Parts Work, ACT, Narrative Therapy, CBT, EFT, and attachment-based practices.
+These tools matter, but they’re not the point.
+The real work happens in relationship, in safety, and in being willing to look at what’s actually going on, even when things feel messy as hell.

-Sessions can happen indoors, outdoors, or virtually with Parker curled up nearby or demanding attention.
+Sessions can happen indoors, outdoors, or virtually, often with Parker nearby, curled up or insisting on attention.
 We let him have his moments.
+Being in nature is part of the work too, helping the nervous system settle and creating space to breathe and think differently.

 And yes, you can bring your memes, TikToks, and random pop culture references.
-If something is funny, weird, or hits a little too close to home, we can talk about it.
-Humour belongs here.
-So does being your whole, unfiltered self.
+If something is funny, strange, or hits a little too close to home, it belongs here.
+Humour matters.
+So does showing up as your whole, unfiltered self.

 • These are the approaches I draw from, depending on what fits you best: